scikit-learn/enhancement_proposals/slep000/proposal.rst

-Reviewers are generally quite lenient about this initial review, expecting that problems will be corrected by the further reviewing process. **Note**: Approval of the SLEP is no guarantee that there are no embarrassing mistakes!
+Reviewers are generally quite lenient about this initial review, expecting that problems will be corrected by the further reviewing process. **Note**: Approval of the SLEP draft is no guarantee that there are no embarrassing mistakes!
 Ideally they're avoided, but they can also be fixed later in separate PRs.
-Once approved by at least one core developer, the SLEP can be merged.
+Once approved by at least one core developer, the SLEP draft can be merged.
 Additional PRs may be made by the champions to update or expand the SLEP, or by maintainers to set its status, discussion URL, etc.

 Standards Track SLEPs (see bellow) consist of two parts, a design document and a reference implementation.
 It is generally recommended that at least a